But while one hurdle may be over, you may now be facing another.

 There’s also a few things to be aware of however.

 There is a limit on the amount of money that can be transferred.
 This therefore affects the amount of retirement savings you may be tax exempt from.
-Currently the limit is set at $1.6 million.

 A key requirement of an account-based pension is that a set amount that must be paid (or allocated) to you each year based on your age.